Tools

 tool_enabled_key prefix - Default state — most tools default to enabled;

-execute_shell_commanddefaults to disabled - Master-toggle-only — memory, scheduling, and heartbeat tools have no individual per-tool toggle; they are on whenever their master switch in Settings → Agent is on (heartbeat is bundled with the scheduling switch)
+execute_shell_commanddefaults to disabled - Master-toggle-only — memory, scheduling, heartbeat, email, SMS, and notification tools have no individual per-tool toggle; they are on whenever their master switch in Settings → Agent is on (heartbeat is bundled with the scheduling switch).
+The Android sandbox tools and desktop's

 get_local_time,get_location_from_ip,web_search,open_url,memory_store,memory_forget,memory_reinforce, andexecute_shell_command.
 Memory tools beyond the three listed, email tools, scheduling tools, and heartbeat tools are not surfaced to local models even when their master switches are on.